AusClimateService/npcp/reports/phase1/phase1_report.md

 and (to a lesser extent) cross-validation tasks (Figure 2c).
 It was difficult to separate the methods as they all performed similarly.

-For a more extreme metric like the 1-in-10 year event, dynamical downscaling was associated with a larger mean absolute bias than the corresponding GCM output (Figure 1c; e.g. Figure 13a,d).
+For a more extreme metric like the 1-in-10-year event, dynamical downscaling was associated with a larger mean absolute bias than the corresponding GCM output (Figure 1c; e.g. Figure 13a,d).
 On the calibration task the various methods could be easily distinguished,